Alcohol Use Disorder

 Ayahuasca

-Many review articles point to the therapeutic potential of using ayahuasca for treating substance use disorders including AUD.
-While few randomized-controlled trials have taken place with ayahuasca, a range of survey studies and positive anecdotal reports exist surrounding this psychedelic’s ability to help those with AUD.
-These positive benefits largely come from Indigenous populations who use ayahuasca for religious purposes as well as the many people who have travelled to countries like Peru and Colombia where they can take part in ayahuasca ceremonies led by Indigenous groups.
+Many review articles point to the therapeutic potential of using ayahuasca for treating substance use disorders, including AUD.
+While few randomized-controlled trials have taken place with ayahuasca, a range of survey studies and positive anecdotal reports surround this psychedelic’s ability to help those with AUD.
+These positive benefits primarily come from Indigenous populations who use ayahuasca for religious purposes and the many people who have travelled to countries like Peru and Colombia, where they can participate in ayahuasca ceremonies led by Indigenous groups.

-qualitative interview study (n=32) of members of the Santo Daime Church, who use ayahuasca as a religious sacrament, reported that this population attributed psychological and physical benefits to their ayahuasca use.
-Moreover, 22 out of the 24 participants who had reported a history of drug or alcohol dependence were said to be in full remission which they attributed to their participation in the church.
+qualitative interview study (n=32) of Santo Daime Church members who use ayahuasca as a religious sacrament reported that this population attributed psychological and physical benefits to their ayahuasca use.
+Moreover, 22 out of the 24 participants who had reported a history of drug or alcohol dependence were said to be in complete remission, which they attributed to their participation in the church.

 This survey study (n=1947) of people attending União do Vegetal (UDV) meetings on substance abuse compared their use of alcohol and tobacco to a national normative sample of Brazilians.
 While lifetime use of these substances was higher in the UDV-attending groups, the results indicate an association between reduced current alcohol and tobacco use amongst this group who participate in ayahuasca ceremonies.